raffecat/mad/readme.md

 # MAD web server

-A local web server for front-end dev that watches for file changes.
+Convenience local web server for front-end development.

+* .html masking: `/users.html` is served as `/users`
+* Slow responses: adds 100ms to simulate network delays.
+* Case-sensitivity: warn if url casing doesn't match the file system.
+* Proxy `/api/` to any url, e.g. real rest api, aws lambdas.
+* Reports missing files and actual file paths (no guessing)

 This server is not appropriate for production; use [Nginx](http://nginx.org/) instead.